Zusyaku/Dangerous-Code/README.md

 # Dangerous-Code

-## Dont To Run This Code Can Make Your PC Broken ""
+## Dont To Run And Click This Code Can Make Destroy Your PC